 Intel iGPU passthru to Proxmox VM

-Hey there! 👋 In this section, we'll be covering the Full iGPU Passthrough
+Hey there! 👋 In this section, we'll be covering the Full iGPU Passthrough to a Proxmox Virtual Machine for an Intel integrated iGPU.

 Warning: You will lose the ability to use the onboard graphics card to access the Proxmox console since Proxmox won't be able to use the Intel's GPU.